pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/13_Perspectives.md

 ## The Configuration File

+Where the perspective configure is stored depends on your configuration.
+Per default this will be the settings-store.
+If you want to change the default behaviour have a look at the [environment](../21_Deployment/03_Configuration_Environments.md#page_Configuration-Storage-Locations-Fallbacks) configuration options.

-Please refer to the [Example File](https://github.com/pimcore/skeleton/blob/11.x/var/config/perspectives/demo.example.yaml) for further details on how this can be set up.
+Please refer to the [Example File](https://github.com/pimcore/skeleton/blob/11.x/var/config/perspectives/perspectives.example.yaml) for further details on how this can be set up.

 You can find out there how the default view is prepared and how to add a special perspective.